Trump is projected to win South Carolina Republican primary, beat Haley. Here are the full results.

 "This was…an even bigger win than we anticipated," Trump said in a victory speech Saturday night in Columbia, South Carolina, after polls closed. "…I have never seen the Republican party so unified as it is right now."

-In her own speech Saturday night, Haley congratulated Trump on his victory, but told supporters she will remain in the race despite the loss.
+In her own speech Saturday night in Charleston, South Carolina, Haley congratulated Trump on his victory, but told supporters she will remain in the race despite the loss.

 "I said earlier this week, no matter what happens in South Carolina, I would continue to run for president," Haley said.
 "I'm a woman of my word...We're headed to Michigan tomorrow.
 And we're headed to the Super Tuesday states throughout all of next week."